sbhornjr/eau2/report/doc.md

 [Week of March 23] We got the Demo example working correctly by distributing the KV store.
 We currently do this using threads instead of our network layer, and by creating a common KSMap that is shared between each Demo instance.
 We also cleaned up our file structure a bit by removing unnecessary files.
 We added unit tests into our testing suite, along with keeping tests from each milestone so that are tests are more cumulative and comprehensive.
 We still need to switch from using threads to using our network.
 We will first need to create serialization methods for DataFrames, then alter the KV store to communicate with the network layer.
 After that, we will have to figure out how to make columns/arrays distributed instead of just the KV store.

 [Week of March 30] We got the network functioning.
 Clients are able to register and the server can message clients with a directory.
 We spent a majority of our time refactoring our code with Chunk and KVStore so that each node did not have to be responsible for the entire data frame.
 We added some tests and completed serialization for DataFrames/Chunks/Arrays.
 We faced challenges with cyclic dependencies that forced us to refactor another significant portion of the code.
 We did not quite get the word count example running as we were stuck at how to insert the DataFrame into the network.

+[Week of April 6] We broke the network.
+We needed to overhaul our implementations of both the network and of the KVStore, which took a lot of refactoring in much of the codebase.
+We have everything pre-milestone 3 working, including a bunch of separate unit tests.
+We also resolved a lot of issues from previous milestones.
+We are currently at a point where the network is almost functioning again how we want it to.
+We are currently able to send data frames and chunks over the network, but we are running into an issue when a key-value pair isn't present yet.
+Because of this, the Demo example is not quite working, let alone Word Count or Linus.
+We fully intend on getting all functionality working before our final code walk.
+If you run make test, you will see the results of all unit tests and milestones 1 and 2.
+We have milestone 3 networking stuff attempting to run, but it fails after a little bit and gets caught in a loop.
+We wanted to keep it in to show how far we have gotten with the networking, but make sure that you CTRL+C to stop the loop once the feedback in the terminal stops coming in.